CRAWlab/RoboBoat-2021/Internal Reporting/RoboBoat_Senior_Projects_Internal_Report_2020_09_30.md

 3. The [House of Quality, Gantt chart, and function tree](http://crawlab.org/owncloud/index.php/apps/files/?dir=%2Fshared%2FRoboBoat%2FRoboBoat2021%2FSeniorProjects_Design_Tools) are ready for review.
 The specification sheet is being worked on, but is not complete.
 We are still determining bounds for some aspects of the UAV and the required components.

+4. Compiled a list of potential UAVs
+	* The potential UAVs have been put on a list on the GitHub Project board for us to reference as the project develops.
+The UAVs vary in size, price, and included parts such as sensors, gps, and controllers.
+Some of the UAVs come ready-to-fly while others are near-ready-to-fly.

 ## Questions/Comments
 Would one way to achieve our end goal of aiding the boat in navigating the course be to use the drone as "pin" for the boat to follow like humans do when someone drops a pin on their location?